-The former Workers' Dwelling Act dwelling at 72 Chancellor Street and its setting has overall significance to Christchurch, including Banks Peninsula.
+The former Workers' Dwelling Act dwelling at 66 Chancellor Street and its setting has overall significance to Christchurch, including Banks Peninsula.
 It has historical and social significance as a dwelling built under the auspices of the Workers' Dwellings Act 1905.
-The dwelling has cultural significance as it demonstrates the social democratic policies and practices of the Liberal Government.
-The former Workers' Dwelling has architectural significance for its transitional villa design and individualised appearance in relation to its neighbours.
-72 Chancellor Street has technological and craftsmanship significance as a demonstration of the construction methods and architectural detailing applied to a Workers' Dwelling in the early 1910s.
-The former Workers' Dwelling and its setting has contextual significance in relation to the other Workers' Dwelling Act houses in Chancellor Street and elsewhere in Christchurch.
-The former Workers' Dwelling and its setting has archaeological value because it has the potential to provide archaeological evidence relating to human activity on the site, possibly including that which occurred before 1900.
+The dwelling has cultural significance as it demonstrates the social democratic policies and practices of the Liberal Government of the day.
+66 Chancellor Street has architectural significance for its transitional villa design and individualised appearance in relation to its neighbours.
+66 Chancellor Street has technological and craftsmanship significance as a demonstration of the construction methods and architectural detailing applied to a Workers' Dwelling Act dwelling in the early 1910s.
+The dwelling and its setting have contextual significance in relation to the other Workers' Dwelling Act houses in Chancellor Street and elsewhere in Christchurch.
+66 Chancellor Street and its setting have archaeological significance because of the potential to provide archaeological evidence relating to human activity on the site, possibly including that which occurred before 1900.